SindieCastro/Predicting_Sales_Using_Machine_Learning/Segment_1_intro/README.md

 ![](RackMultipart20210625-4-1utfyc8_html_4ab7d68794401d90.png)

 # Wireless Infrastructure Analysis

 ## Overview of Wireless Infrastructure Analysis

 ### Background

-Our client works in the telecom industry for a wireless carrier company and is looking to expand to other cities.
-The client has asked our team of professional data analysts to predict the number of towers the company will need to expand their services in a certain city.
+Our client is a startup company that plans to provide cell tower maintenance and installation services for wireless carriers.
+They believe the introduction of 5G, along with required upgrades and maintenance on current generation wireless systems, provides a huge market for their services.
+The startup plans to launch in San Francisco (SF), CA.

 ### Purpose

-The purpose of this project is to analyze Kaggle dataset and predict he number of towrs the wireless carrier company will need.
+The purpose of this project is to investigate existing cell tower sites in SF to determine the capital needed for a successful launch, based on the size of the market.

 ### Resources

 The technologies used for this project includes:

-- Technologies
+- SQLite
-- languages
+- Python & Pandas library
-- tools
+- Postgres, MongoDB
-- algorithms
+- Algorithm – Scikit-Learn

 ### Communication Protocol

-To prepare for this project, the team of analysts refered to as teh "Red Team" created a communication protocol that includes the following:
+To prepare for this project, the team of analysts referred to as the "Red Team" created a communication protocol that includes the following:

 - Post team meeting schedule and invitation information on Slack.
 - Inform the acting leader via Slack, text message, or other social media outlets when absent from a scheduled meeting.